mainul3195/scraper/README.md

 - Extracts direct video sources (from HTML, iframes, and network requests).
 - Verifies each candidate URL with `yt-dlp --simulate`.
 - Outputs only valid, downloadable video URLs.
+- **Now also supports extracting direct video URLs from Facebook (without scrolling) and all YouTube videos.**
+- **Note:** Upload date extraction is not yet supported for Facebook and YouTube videos.

 **Run:**
 ```bash